- 3D Models (0)

 Chemotherapy, given to shrink the tumor before removing it, may enable some women to have breast-conserving surgery rather than a mastectomy.

 Mastectomy is the other main surgical option.
 There are several types.
 In all types, all breast tissue is removed, but which other tissues and how much of them are left in place or removed vary by type:

 Skin-sparing mastectomy leaves the muscle under the breast and enough skin to cover the wound.
 Reconstruction of the breast is much easier if these tissues are left.
 The lymph nodes in the armpit are not removed.

-Simple mastectomy leaves the muscle under the breast and the lymph nodes in the armpit.
+Simple mastectomy leaves the muscle under the breast (pectoral muscle) and the lymph nodes in the armpit.